Out of pocket.

 The digital team your CDO builds will have to strike a delicate balance.
-They’ll promote agile workflows without alienating the existing staff who has grown the company to what it is today.
+They’ll promote agile workflows without alienating the existing staff who have grown the company to what it is today.

 Keeping this new, digital team separate from the rest of the incumbent organization means they will be able to work in an agile and autonomous environment and enact digital change quickly.